e-j-w/G4TIP/README.md

 ## Using the program

 The program `G4TIP` is run from the command line and takes a batch file as its only argument.
 The batch file contains a list of commands which are executed in order by the program.
 The `macros` directory contains some examples of working batch files, it may be easier to copy one of these and modify it.
-Tables explaining some (but not all) of the available commands follow:
+Tables explaining most (but not all) of the available commands follow:

 ### Reaction mechanism and physics parameters